seqan/seqan3/doc/tutorial/alphabet/index.md

 We distinguish between three types:
 1. **Quality alphabet for nucleotides**.
 The values are produced by sequencing machines and represent the probability that a nucleobase was recorded incorrectly.
 The characters are most commonly found in FASTQ files.
-   See \ref quality for details.
+   See \ref alphabet_quality for details.
 2. **RNA structure alphabets**.
 They describe RNA nucleobases as unpaired or up-/downstream paired and can be found in annotated RNA sequence and alignment files (e.g. Stockholm format).
 Currently we provide the [Dot Bracket](\ref seqan3::dot_bracket3) and [WUSS](\ref seqan3::wuss) formats.